cmuratori/misc/cleancodeqa.md

 Another way to ask this question would be, is it possible you have taken for granted how important performance awareness actually is _even to you_, because perhaps you are habitually doing it when you program yourself, and thus you have not given it the prominence necessary to ensure your audiences - who often will know very little about performance - actually think about it at the right times and in the right ways?
 Especially if, as you said, "we all need to be proficient" at these things?

-**BOB:** Frankly, I think that's a fair criticism.
+**BOB**: Frankly, I think that's a fair criticism.
 And, as it happens, I taught a class yesterday in which I spent morme time talking about the performance costs, as well as the productivity benfits, of the disciplines and principles that I teach.
 So thank you the nudge.

 I don't think I used the word _surprised_.
 Or if I did it was not in reference to the topic; it was more about the tone.
 Enough said about that.